o3de/sig-ui-ux/OfficeHour/README.md

 # O3DE UI/UX Office Hours

-This Office Hours provide assistance for user research, user experience design, user interface design, and visual design on O3DE related projects.
+The UI/UX SIG is running Office Hours every Wednesday at 11am Pacific Time.
+The purpose of the office hours is to provide O3DE community a place to ask for assistant or discuss concerned topics for user research, user experience design, user interface design, and visual design related to O3DE.

 **You can use office hours to:**

-* Request a "sign-off" on your project from the UI/UX SIG
+* Request a "sign-off" on your project from the UI/UX SIG.
-* Quick usability/CX review of your designs/mock-ups
+* Usability/UX review of your designs/mock-ups.
-* Quick consultation for your product from the customer-centered perspective
-* Content review of the feature you are implementing
+* Discuss certain customer pain points or UX related topics.
+* Brainstorm ideas or solutions to a user problem or feature.
+* Submit user research or UX design requests.
 * Not sure if you need UI/UX office hours?
 Feel free to [reach out to UI/UX SIG on Discord](https://discord.gg/tvYZUKJK)!
     * It’s better to have the chance to **power up your project* you’re working on, than skip the opportunity to**.
     * UI/UX SIG can normally be involved during start, middle, and end of projects

 **What to bring to the office hour:**